orendaniel/cparus/README.md

 # Technical Details

 This interpreter is built around simplicity,
-It doesn't use any bytecode compliation, as a result programs won't run quickly as they should if they would have been compiled.
+It doesn't use any bytecode compliation, as a result programs won't run as quickly as they could run if they were compiled.

 Nevertheless it optimize the last call in a macro ( a re-call ) and it "compiles" usermacro to an intermediate representation instead of evaluating it as string.